-British Literature from 1946 to the Present - Poetry and Novel the notion of the modern that was celebrated with the coming of the new century, and encapsulates a search for the post-modern.
+British Literature from 1946 to the Present - Poetry and Novel

+Course Objectives: The end of the Second World War completely changed the economic and philosophical scene.
+The trajectory of civilization now headed into a time that focused more on materialism than spiritual value.
+The past was dissected and re-viewed from an almost nihilistic point of view.
+Late twentieth century literature negotiates this element of non-belief.
+It also looks askance at the notion of the modern that was celebrated with the coming of the new century, and encapsulates a search for the post-modern.
 This course looks at the significant poets and novelists who not only lived through and recorded the times, but were perhaps the ones who constructed the new way of life that the world has come to accept.
 Most of the poets included wrote before and after the war and their poems reflect the passage of time and the passing of thoughts.
 The novels selected represent their time as well as the changing psyche of the human animal.
 Through these representative texts, this course aims to present to the learners the entire psycho-social and philosophical shift that twentieth century saw.
 A thorough knowledge of these texts will allow the learner to understand the time that we inhabit.